 - Increased risk of stroke.

 - Impaired thinking.

 - Antisocial behavior.

 Although marijuana has psychoactive effects, its use has never resulted in fatalities.
 It’s worth noting that long-term use of marijuana can result in serious health complications.
 This includes negative psychiatric effects.
 Generally, the effects of marijuana are profound in teens.
-Note that using marijuana also increases chances of psychiatric disorders like schizophrenia
+Note that using marijuana also increases the chances of psychiatric disorders like schizophrenia.

 The Aspect of Legality

 Marijuana is still legal in many states.
 However, cannabis-related laws are significantly evolving.
 Note that marijuana and THC are listed among controlled substances.
 So, they are still prohibited under federal law.
 As of June 2019, 11 states in the use had legalized marijuana for recreational use.
 These states include:

 Note that in states that have legalized the use of recreational marijuana, you should be able to buy marijuana without a prescription.
 Additionally, you should also be able to buy CBD products.
 Before you buy CBD or THC products, familiarize yourself with the state’s laws.
 Note that if you are in illegal possession of cannabis-related products, you will face legal penalties.

 Hemp and marijuana are often used interchangeably.
 The truth is that they are not the same.
 Although they are both cannabis species, Hemp contains more CBD and less TCH (more than 20 percent CBD and less than 0.3 percent THC).
 On the other hand, marijuana has more THC and less CBD (more than 20 percent THC and more than 10 percent CBD).
 You can use either product depending on your needs.
 However, you first have to understand the cannabis laws in your state.